|What does a red light violation look like?

 |The use of automated enforcement provides police departments with an alternative to address the increasing problem of red light violations.
 Although each state specifies its own traffic laws, a red light violation is commonly defined as the front of a vehicle entering the defined boundary of an intersection after the traffic signal changes to the red phase and the vehicle proceeding through the intersection while the signal is red.

 Recently, several cities in the United States have begun using automated enforcement in an attempt to reduce red light violations.
 The goal of the City of San Mateo’s Photo Enforcement Program is to improve traffic safety and pedestrian safety in the City by increasing compliance with traffic regulations and by reducing traffic accidents and gridlock caused by red light violators.

-If you have questions regarding Red Light Enforcement in San Mateo, please call (650) 522-7747 or send an email to e-mail.
+If you have questions regarding Automated Enforcement in San Mateo, please call (650) 522-7747 or send us an email at .